Quantum Theory and The Symbolic Dynamics of Invariant Sets: Towards a Gravitational Theory of the Quantum

 \subsection{IST and Counterfactual Incompleteness}

-As a first example which shows quite clearly both the similarities and the crucial differences between IST and quantum theory, consider the following example of qubit preparation and measurement.
-From a quantum theoretic point of view, the points $p'_1$ and $p'_2$ in Fig 4a, considered as a Bloch Sphere, define two non-entangled qubits (e.g. representing spin states of two spin-1/2 particles), each prepared in superposed states with respect to a measurement basis oriented in the direction $\mathbf{\hat{z}}$ represented by the North Pole.
+To show the crucial difference between IST and quantum theory, consider the following example.
+From a quantum theoretic point of view, the points $p'_1$ and $p'_2$ in Fig 5a, considered as a Bloch Sphere, represent two non-entangled qubit states (e.g. representing spin states of two spin-1/2 particles), each a superposed state relative to a basis oriented in the direction $\mathbf{\hat{z}}$ represented by the North Pole.